Scottish Premiership: Is Hearts form a worry as Celtic win late and Rangers on roll under Danny Röhl?

 There were more chants of "sack the board" as the Hoops fans continued to voice their frustration at the club's hierarchy a day after the AGM was abandoned.

-Johnny Kenny, who had scored in their last two league outings, struggled up front and was taken off at half-time, while Daizen Maeda struggling against Buddies defender Alex Gogic.
+Johnny Kenny, who had scored in their last two league outings, struggled up front and was taken off at half-time, while Daizen Maeda struggled against Buddies defender Alex Gogic.

 Celtic managed just two shots on target with interim manager Martin O'Neill saying a draw would have been a "fair result," but you wonder how pivotal that 95th-minute stunner from McGregor will be heading into a hectic festive period.